arduino/library-registry/FAQ.md

 ### What is the Arduino Library Manager?

-The Arduino Library Manager is a feature of the Arduino IDE (**Sketch > Include Library > Manage Libraries...**) which makes it easy for users to find, install, and update both official and 3rd party libraries.
-When your library is added to the library list, every release/tag version of the library in your repository will automatically be made available for installation via Library Manager.
+Library Manager is a feature of the Arduino IDE (**Sketch > Include Library > Manage Libraries...**) which makes it easy for users to find, install, and update both official and 3rd party libraries.

+When a library is [added to the library list](README.md#adding-a-library-to-library-manager), every release of the library will automatically be made available for installation via Library Manager.
 The users can set their preferences to display an update notification when a new version of any installed library on the list is available and easily update to the new version with just a couple clicks.

 More information: <br />
 https://www.arduino.cc/en/Guide/Libraries#toc3

 ### What are the requirements for a library to be added to Library Manager?